-A summary of key results is available in our annual monitoring report available on our website.
+A summary of key results is available in our annual monitoring report which is attached as Appendix IV.

 7.2 Operations Monitoring

 MFM (NZ) regularly conducts internal environmental audits to confirm operations have been carried out in accordance with work prescriptions and regulatory requirements, and to identify any corrective actions required.